TechingCrewMatt/cordova-plugin-admob-techingcrew/README.md

 ```
 admob.showInterstitial(successCallback, errorCallback);
 ```

 6. Build and show Rewarded Videos (Optional):
 ```
 admob.createRewardedVideo(successCallback, errorCallback);
 ```
 You only need to call this function once.
 After "rewardedLoaded" is fired, you can show the video.
-After the ad is closed, a new video    will be requested automatically.
+After the video is closed, a new video will be requested automatically.
 ```
 admob.showRewardedVideo(successCallback, errorCallback);
 ```